 Composing the primitives

-The three verified primitives — quorum_cert, ft_midpoint, marzullo — are uncomposed.
-A verified Byzantine-tolerant sensor poll that authenticates signed sensor reports via the quorum-style check and combines the authenticated readings via Marzullo would be the first end-to-end system on the path.
+The three verified primitives (quorum_cert, ft_midpoint, marzullo) are uncomposed.
+A verified Byzantine-tolerant value aggregator that authenticates signed source reports via the quorum-style check and combines the authenticated readings via Marzullo would be the first end-to-end system on the path.
 We built three composition exercises to take it on, each adding one piece of what that real system would need.
 The first demonstrated the composition regime.
 The second threaded the cryptographic trust boundary through the contract.
 The third strengthened the postcondition with an honest-voter guarantee and ran as a deliberate test of the methodology itself.
 All three verified in one attempt each.

 sensor_poll